aspose-words/Aspose.Words-Documentation/java/getting-started/license-aspose-words/_index.md

 A new class [Metered](https://apireference.aspose.com/java/words/com.aspose.words/Metered) has been introduced to apply metered key.
 Following is the sample code demonstrating how to set metered public and private key.

-A new class [Metered](https://apireference.aspose.com/java/words/com.aspose.words/Metered) has been introduced to apply metered key.
-Following is the sample code demonstrating how to set metered public and private key.

 {{< gist "" "b37032675133885c4c91814fb3d51a25" "Examples-src-main-java-com-aspose-words-examples-quickstart-ApplyMeteredLicense-ApplyMeteredLicense.java" >}}
 ## **When to Apply a License**
 Follow these simple rules: